evershinemj/English/vocabulary.md

 conservation
 - Conservation is saving and protecting the environment. (对环境的) 保护 And he was very much into natural history.
 Ok?
 He was into a place... conservation.

+---

+handicap
+- A handicap is a physical or mental disability. 残疾
+  He lost his leg when he was ten, but learned to overcome his handicap.

+---

+thrilled
+- If someone is thrilled, they are extremely happy and excited about something. 狂喜的